Phrase layers

 noun

-Now consider (3.24), with its word list that contains a second determiner word that follows the conjunct word.
+Now consider (3.27), with its word list that contains a second determiner word that occurs immediately after the conjunct word.
 The result shows only one resulting structure.

 (CONJP (CONJ and)